Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

-Consolidated Foods during an era of corporate conglomerates.
-The sale ended forty-five years of continuous
+Consolidated Foods during an era of corporate conglomerates, takeovers and diversification.

-ownership by the Tyler family.
-John Tyler died in November, 1972.
-After the creation of Tyco Industries,
+John Tyler passed away in November, 1972.
+With the creation of Tyco Industries,

-Although the Mantua name was no longer used, many locomotive kits were still
+Although the Mantua name was no longer used, many locomotive kits continued to be

 sold but under the Tyco name.
 As a division of what became Sara Lee, Tyco continued to grow.
 Norman Tyler